ICA Artist Portfolio Reviews

 Selene has worked as a curator, producer, designer, and artist in the San Francisco Bay Area for almost 15 years, working closely with artists at several institutions and non-profits, including the Palo Alto Art Center, Root Division, the Museum of Broken Relationships, and BAASICS.
 She received a B.A. from Bard College in New York, and an M.F.A in Studio Art from Mills College in Oakland, CA. She currently lives in Palo Alto with a scientist, her two kids, and some chickens.

-Kathryn Wade; Curatorial Associate at San Jose Museum of Art
+Rory Padeken; Associate Curator, San José Museum of Art